Existence, non-degeneracy and local uniqueness of multi-peak solutions to the fractional Schr\"odinger equation with

-\begin{remark} Compared with the results in \cite{CaW}, our assumption here on the potential $V(x)$ is substantially weaker.
-As a matter of fact, unlike in \cite{CaW}, $V(x)$ is not required to satisfy the positivity and $C^2$ regularity conditions.
-We just need that $V(x)$ satisfies some local conditions in a neighborhood of its critical points. \end{remark}
+\begin{remark} Compared with the results in \cite{CaW}, our assumptions on the potential $V(x)$ here are substantially weaker.
+Indeed, in contrast to \cite{CaW}, we do not require $V(x)$ to be positive or of class $C^2$.
+In fact, we only need certain local conditions near the critical points of $V(x)$. \end{remark}

-\begin{remark} To overcome the slow decay of $U_{\lambda,\xi}$ in low dimensions $({N\leq6s})$, we need to appropriately truncate these functions near the concentrating points, thereby yielding a sufficiently accurate approximate solution. \end{remark}
+\begin{remark} To address the slow decay of $U_{\lambda,\xi}$ in low dimensions $({N\leq6s})$, we suitably truncate these functions near the concentration points, which yields sufficiently accurate approximate solutions. \end{remark}

-The second part of this paper focuses on the qualitative properties of the peak solutions in Theorem \ref{Mth}.
-Generally speaking, the qualitative properties of concentrating solutions to nonlinear elliptic problems have long been a classic and intriguing research topic, see \cite{CH,CLL,CLP,CPY,CeG,DLY,Gl,G05,Gp,GS,GMPY,LPP,LTZ,LPW20}.
-For \eqref{eq:1}, Cassani and Wang \cite{CaW} proved the local uniqueness of ground state solutions for the radial potentials $V(|x|)$.
-Motivated by \cite{CaW}, we study the non-degeneracy and local uniqueness of the peak solutions.
-For this purpose, we define the linearized equation of \eqref{eq:1} at the peak solution $u_\epsilon$ by
+The second part of this paper focuses on the qualitative properties of the multi-peak solutions given in Theorem \ref{Mth}.
+Generally speaking, the qualitative properties of concentrating solutions to nonlinear elliptic problems have long been a classic and appealing research topic, see \cite{CH,CLL,CLP,CPY,CeG,DLY,Gl,G05,Gp,GS,GMPY,LPP,LTZ,LPW20}.
+Concerning \eqref{eq:1}, Cassani and Wang \cite{CaW} established the local uniqueness of ground state solutions for radial potentials $V(|x|)$.
+Motivated by \cite{CaW}, we proceed to investigate the qualitative properties of the multi-peak solutions.
+Precisely, we mainly deal with the non-degeneracy and local uniqueness of multi-peak solutions.
+For this purpose, we introduce the linearized problem of \eqref{eq:1} at the peak solution $u_\epsilon$: